 These are the specific caption and hook formulas podcasters with 500K+ monthly short-form impressions are using.
 Copy the pattern, swap your specifics.

-Before you download for clipping, use Riverside's Magic Editor to remove filler words and long silences.
+Before you download for clipping, use your recording tool's editor to remove filler words and long silences.
 A 60-minute episode often trims to 48-52 minutes of dense content, which produces more clips per minute of final audio.
 The AI clipping then focuses on extracting gold from already-tightened content.

 If you have a recurring guest, download their separate track and process it independently.
 You'll get a guest-specific clip deck you can use for a "Best of [Guest]" compilation post — which performs exceptionally well as a standalone content asset.

-If you use Riverside's multi-camera studio feature, your exports include multiple angles.
+If you use a multi-camera studio setup, your exports include multiple angles.
 ClipSpeedAI's speaker-tracking automatically chooses the best angle for each clip (typically the speaker-facing angle), but you can also re-process with a different camera-angle export if a clip's default angle doesn't flatter the speaker.

 A business-interview podcast — we will call it "BuildersCast" — was at 800 weekly downloads after 18 months of twice-weekly episodes.
 The hosts had good guests (mid-tier B2B SaaS founders) and tight production, but zero short-form distribution strategy.

-They recorded on Riverside.fm.
+They recorded in a proper studio setup.
 Episodes were 60-75 minutes, released Monday and Thursday.
 Social media: a dormant Instagram, an inactive Twitter, and a LinkedIn account used for text posts.

 In September 2025 they started running every episode through ClipSpeedAI.
 Weekly workflow: